Central Texas cities hoping to ease drought fears for years to come

-TRAVIS COUNTY, Texas — The thought of another drought is always at the top of mind for those that have lived through one.
+TRAVIS COUNTY, Texas — The thought of another drought is always at the top of mind for those who have lived through one.

 In August 2022, KVUE spoke to Kathy Graf, a resident in Travis County, on what it was like to live through a drought.
 Graf's family was begging for rain after their well reached its lowest point when they moved to Travis County in the 1980s.

-"We're gonna have more droughts to extremes, people really need to be concerned, where is that water going to come from?"
-Graf said.
+"We're gonna have more droughts to extremes," Graf said.
+"People really need to be concerned.
+Where is that water going to come from?"

 The cities of Cedar Park, Leander and Round Rock are answering the question Graf is asking through a regional partnership called the Brushy Creek Regional Utility Authority (BCRUA).